drowe67/codec2-samples/README.md

 Try listening to them through a small loudspeaker, such as a laptop, as well as good quality headphones.

 Sample 5 is an experimental candidate for a new 2400 bit/s mode, using a 3 stage VQ of rate K re-sampled log spectra from the `dr-papr` branch 9c78ca81 (`230204_three_dec experiment` in `ratek_resampler.sh`).
 The spectrum is quantised with 27 bits every 20ms, or 1350 bits/s.
 It would be roughly 1900 bit/s when the side information (pitch and energy) is fully quantised.

+# 230221 - MELPe, TWELP and Codec 2 at 1200 and 600/700 bits/s

+MELPe and TWELP samples from the DSP Innovations web site.